I’m sure you are curious how this all started well here we go:

 The second facet is a docu-series broken up into categories which you have seen above, healing, music, dance…

 The third facet is a way that we’re going to create revenue; if anybody wants to see the uninterrupted full interview they can pay to view that specific interview and that will help The Indigenous Documentary Inc. generate revenue to cover all of the expenses that were incurred plus future excursions.
-Our goal is to get enough funding to also be able to visit Nepal, Tibet, India, Australia, New Zealand, Tonga, Figi, Samoa, Hawaii, Alaska, Brazil, Guayana, Puerto Rico, Dominican Republic, Cuba, Trinidad, Iran, Saudi Arabia, Pakistan, Tanzania, Israel, Egypt, Namibia, Scotland and Ireland.
+Our goal is to get enough funding to also be able to visit Nepal, Tibet, India, Australia, New Zealand, and neighboring islands, Hawaii, Alaska, Brazil, Guayana, Puerto Rico, Dominican Republic, Cuba, Trinidad, Tanzania, Egypt, Namibia, and a few countries in Africa.

 Long-term goals include using any excess donations received for three projects.